 - 12 oz fresh cranberries

-Add cranberries, orange juice and cinnamon sticks.
+- Add cranberries, orange zest, and cinnamon sticks.
 Bring back to a boil.